-Okay, there is one bicycle helmet that is DOT approved, but it’s not your average cycling helmet.
+Okay, there was one bicycle helmet that was DOT approved, but it’s not your average cycling helmet.
 Originally released in 2015, Kali Protectives surprised the biking world by introducing a helmet for all occasions, the Shiva™.

-The Shiva™ is a full-faced helmet that is primarily targeted to MX riders, though it also holds appeal to Enduro riders looking for a downhill certified full-face helmet.
-The latest incarnation is the Shiva 2.0 which has a rather impressive list of safety certifications.
+The Shiva™ was a full-faced helmet that was primarily targeted to Mountain Bike riders, as such it appealed to Enduro riders looking for a downhill certified full-face helmet.
+The last incarnation was the Shiva 2.0 which had a rather impressive list of safety certifications.